 Many sovereign investors expected to remain underweight in emerging markets on a GDP-weighted basis.
 Even after excluding home-market allocations from sovereigns based in developed markets, 56% of the average sovereign investor portfolio was in developed markets.

 “Despite allocations to emerging markets set to increase, a strong underlying preference for developed markets is still apparent, with sovereigns attracted by their depth, stability and diversification benefits, the latter of particular importance to sovereign investors based in emerging or frontier markets,” Nick Tolchard, co-chair of Invesco’s global sovereign group and head of Invesco Middle East, said in a statement.
+“Various factors determine sovereign geographic allocations—most notably political stability, openness of a country to sovereign investment, strength of shareholder rights, level of private ownership, and government relationships.”

 In terms of attractiveness to sovereign investors, the perceived average economic performance rating for developed and emerging markets were comparable, but there was significant variation in the overall attractiveness of the economies for sovereign investors, ranging from 4.9 for India to 7.2 for Germany and 7.4 for the U.K.